 His first book, The Immortal Commonwealth: Covenant, Community, and Political Resistance in Early Reformed Thought, was published by Cambridge University Press in 2019.
 It focuses on applications of covenant theology in radical Protestant political thought in the sixteenth and seventeenth centuries.
 His work addresses early modern relationships between religion and politics, theological covenants and social contracts, divine and human authority, and traditional and modern conceptions of freedom.
 The Immortal Commonwealth is a 2020 recipient of the Manfred Lautenschlaeger Award for Theological Promise.
 (Read endorsements of The Immortal Commonwealth.)
 His next book (under contract with Baker Academic) is tentatively titled Ventured Love: Christian Friendship under Modern Critique.
 He has also co-edited and co-authored The Liberating Arts: Why We Need Liberal Arts Education (Plough Publishing, 2023), with Jessica Hooten Wilson and Jeffrey Bilbro.

-David has served as an assistant instructor for courses on systematic theology, the Catholic tradition, moral theology, and applied Christian ethics.
-His work has appeared in peer-reviewed journals such as Studies in Christian Ethics and the Journal of Reformed Theology, as well as in magazines such as Comment and Political Theology Today.
-He has also done editorial work for the Marginalia Review of Books.
+Henreckson teaches courses on religion, ethics, Christian theology, and political thought.
+His work has appeared in peer-reviewed journals such as the Journal of the Society of Christian Ethics, Studies in Christian Ethics, and the Journal of Reformed Theology, as well as magazines such as Christianity Today, Comment, Fare Forward, and Political Theology Today.
+He is a contributing editor at Comment and has also done editorial work for the Marginalia Review of Books.